You’ve probably already made the decision to create a Limited Liability Company (LLC) in New York.

 99 Washington Ave

 Once you’ve filed your Articles of Organization, the New York Department of State will contact you via mail or email after they have processed the form.
-It typically takes 6-7 weeks for the Department of State to complete this process.
-If you’d like to get through the process faster, some LLC formation services offer expedited filing that can reduce the wait time to just a few days.
+It typically takes between six and seven weeks for the Department of State to complete this process.
+If you’d like to complete the process faster, some LLC formation services offer expedited filing that can reduce the wait time to just a few days.

 Other LLC Activities